Lady Grantham: Why does every day involve a fight with an American?

 In the same exchange discussing the lamp broken in the fight.
 Matthew apologizes for breaking it.

-Lady Grantham: Oh no need, it was a wedding present from a wretched aunt.
+Lady Grantham: Oh no need, it was a wedding present from a frightful aunt.
 I have hated it for half a century.

 Let's not forget this gem, after Pamuk's death: